Hacked125/Rekt/README.md

-# get rekt in french is now officially étre rèke!!!!!!
+# get rekt in french is now officially être rèke!!!!!!